vernzimm/QueWay/README.md

 # QueWay
-Utility for MCosmos to queue multiple different part programs for CMM inspection.
+Utility for Mitutoyo MCosmos PartManager to queue multiple different part programs for CMM inspection.